 The problem is not the hot water that spoils the blades or handles because it would be necessary to reach much higher temperatures to affect the characteristics of the handle and let alone for the hardness and mechanical strength of the blade, it is not a hardening oven the dishwasher.

-For some years now, sodium hypochlorite (bleach-NAClO) has not been used to drink water worldwide, but chlorine dioxide (ClO2) which, as the temperature increases during washing, tends to turn into chloric acid (HClO3).
+For some years now, sodium hypochlorite (bleach-NAClO) has no longer been used to purify water worldwide, but chlorine dioxide (ClO2) which, with increasing temperature during washing, tends to turn into chloric acid (HClO3).

-In martensitic stainless steels used in cutlery, the introduction of chromium into the chemical composition, with a content of more than 12-13%, generates the phenomenon of passivation, i.e. the formation of a layer of transparent oxide on the surface that protects the underlying metal.
+In martensitic stainless steels used in cutlery, the introduction of chromium into the chemical composition, with a content of more than 12-13%, generates the phenomenon of passivation, that is, the formation of a layer of transparent oxide on the surface that protects the underlying metal.

-Chlorine ions (derived from chloric acid) are substances that manage to pierce this protective layer by triggering a phenomenon of point corrosion known as vaping or “pitting” that develops in depth and is particularly insidious.
+Chlorine ions (deriving from chloric acid) are substances that are able to pierce this protective layer triggering a phenomenon of point corrosion known as pitting or “pitting” that develops in depth and is particularly insidious.

-In addition, the rivets present on many handles of knives are in some cases aluminum, reducing metal, creating the stack effect that tends to corrode in favor of the noblest ones present in the dishwasher.
+In addition, the rivets on many handles of knives are in some cases aluminum, reducing metal, creating the pile effect that tends to corrode in favor of the nobler ones present in the dishwasher.

 Galvanic corrosion,theso-called stack effect occurs when two materials, chemically different, joined and put in contact with a conductive solution.

-In the long run if you don’t heal the knives will tend to deteriorate.
+In the long run if you do not take care of the knives will tend to deteriorate.

-Even some types of plastics of the handles will tend to fall apart/dry out losing elasticity and resistance with temperature changes.
+Even some types of plastic handles will tend to flake / dry out losing elasticity and resistance with sudden changes in temperature.

-For professionals it would be indicated the installation of a declorator upstream of the plant that reduces the amount of active chlorine in the water.
+- For professionals, the installation of a dechlorinator upstream of the plant that reduces the amount of active chlorine in the water would be indicated.